-A Penalty Notice can only be issued in cases of absence for 10 or more half day sessions (5 school days) without authorisation during any 100 possible school sessions or period of 50 days of schooling - these do not need to be consecutive.
-A Penalty Notice can also be issued where an excluded child is found in a public place during school hours.
+A Penalty Notice can only be issued in cases of absence for 10 or more half day sessions (5 school days) without authorisation during any 100 possible school sessions or period of 50 days of schooling, these do not need to be consecutive.
+A Penalty Notice can also be issued where a suspended or excluded child is found in a public place during school hours, without reasonable justification.